WhitePayments/white-php/README.md

 }
 ```

-Now, running `php composer.phar install` will pull the library directly to your local folder.
+Now, running `php composer.phar install` will pull the library directly to your local `vendor` folder.

 ## Using White